 And other times it refers to wood after it has been processed (a more common word for this is wood).
 In the United States and Canada, wood is used to describe trees that have been cut down but have not yet been processed into planks or boards (called wood).
 In the UK and Australia, wood is the word used for any wood that will be used in construction.
 Wood is most commonly used in the context of forestry and logging, but its use varies by location.

 In all cases, it usually refers to wood that will be used as a building material.
-Which of the following things can be called wood?
 Here in Alaska, many moose hunters frequent old stands of burnt wood, and these are full of small dead trees and debris that can damage an ATV quite easily if you are not careful.
 It would also reinstate the taxes on the unemployment of timber, which are based on the value of the trees being cut.
 In an article published in June, the three news organizations found that the largest timber companies in the state received billions of dollars in tax cuts since the 1990s.

 At the same time, a surge in home renovations and do-it-yourself home projects during the pandemic, just look at the profits of Home Depot and Lowe's, and the spike in home construction has increased demand for wood.
 Although trade was officially banned, he explains, timber was still harvested and sold locally.
 With great foresight, he wields an 8-pound maul through the wood.
 Although the company imports its wood from a timber supplier, it is cut and processed.

 A vendor found a wooden camp in a Nichols camp, with a fresh three-rock campfire.
 The moment they hit the bait, the heavy blow of wood would fall on the tiger's head.
 I stopped and took a look, but the wood thickets were plentiful enough to cut out a clear view of the floor.
 The box was fixed on the motor shaft on two wooden beams from wall to wall.